Installing a Certificate on IIS Servers

 - This document takes Windows 10 as an example.
 The detailed steps vary slightly by OS version.

-www.domain.comin the SSL Certificate Service Console has been downloaded and decompressed to a local directory.
+www.domain.comin the SSL Certificates Service Console has been downloaded and decompressed to a local directory.

-After decompression, you can get the IIS folder and CSR file:
+After decompression, you can get the certificate files in the relevant types, including Nginx folders and CSR files:

 - Folder name: IIS